Yxggla/python-crypto-price-predict/README.md

 > **Environment prerequisites**
 > - `pip install -r requirements.txt` now includes `pandas-datareader` for FRED downloads.
 > - Set `export COINMARKETCAP_API_KEY=<your-key>` (or load it from `.env`) before requesting CoinMarketCap data.
+>
+> The CLI automatically runs the same helpers (BTC.D dominance, FRED series, CoinMarketCap metrics) and can bundle everything into Excel via `--export-xlsx`.
+The snippets below are for ad-hoc or notebook use.

 1. **Price history (BTC / ETH / SOL)**
    ```python